gabriels17/syllabus-2019/Assignments/Day2/README.md

 ```

 Then take the environment variables you defined for the `my_postgres_container`
-and add them to `database.js`.
-The host value should be the name of the container,
+and add them to `database.js` (using the environment variables, DO NOT HARD CODE
+THE VALUES).
+The host value should be the name of the service in the `docker-compose.yml`,
 in this case `my_postgres_container`.
 Docker compose will map the host value
 `my_postgres_container` to the postgres docker container behind the scenes
 e.g. my_postgres_container:162.242.195.82